auniquesun/auniquesun.github.io/happiness.md

 # use-site-title: true
 ---

-> “Wine is constant proof that God loves us and loves to see us happy.” &nbsp;&nbsp;&nbsp;&nbsp;– Benjamin Franklin​
+> “Wine is Constant Proof that God Loves us and Loves to See us Happy.” – Benjamin Franklin​

 <br/>